-Let’s look at what the most popular cockatoos cost and why:
+Let’s look at how much the most popular cockatoos cost and why:

-The Abbotti is the rarest cockatoo in the world.
-The species is only found on Masakambing island, deep in the Java sea.
-Today, there are estimated to be between a paltry 17 to 22 individuals left, making them endangered.
+The Abbotti is the rarest cockatoo in the world, and the species is only found on Masakambing island, deep in the Java Sea.
+Today, there are estimated to be 17-22 individuals left, making them endangered.

-There are so few numbers because of deforestation and early settlers trapping them as souvenirs.
-They were also regularly shot and killed for food.
+Due to deforestation and early settlers trapping them as souvenirs, their numbers are dwindling.
+They were also shot and killed for food.
 As a result, you won’t find them for sale in the pet industry.

-Bare-eyed cockatoos are sweet and loving birds that enjoy interacting with their owners outside their cage.
-They’re also one of the best talking cockatoos if they’re adequately trained from a young age.
+Bare-eyed cockatoos are sweet and loving birds that enjoy interacting with their owners outside their cages.
+They’re also one of the best talking cockatoos when trained from a young age.

-Blue-eyed cockatoos are extremely rare, which is why they can cost up to $10,000.
+Blue-eyed cockatoos are extremely rare, so they cost up to $10,000.
 However, while they’re hard to find, they make good pets.

 Citron-crested cockatoos are expensive (about $3,000 to $4,000) because they’re endangered.
 However, they make popular pets because they:

-While it’s easily treated with antibiotics, the cost of veterinary care isn’t cheap.
-This is something you must factor into the overall cost of your cockatoo.
+While it’s easily treated with antibiotics, veterinary care costs are high, which you should factor into the overall cost of getting a cockatoo.

-Cockatiels are considered smaller cockatoos.
-However, they’re much smaller, reaching only 14 inches in size.
-They’re also much cheaper than other cockatoos because of their size, ranging between $80 to $250, making them one of the most popular parrot pets.
+They’re also cheaper than other cockatoos due to their size, ranging between $80 to $250, making them one of the most popular small pet parrots.